 Tags: Excreta / Urine ReUse, Excreta / Urine ReUse, Excreta Composting, Excreta Composting, Excreta Management, Excreta Management, Excreta Management, Solar Pumping, Water Supply, and Water Supply.
 Locations: Africa, Africa, Dollo Ado, East and Horn of Africa, East and Horn of Africa, Ethiopia, and Ethiopia.
 Organisations: Veolia Foundation.

 This report presents a methodology to cost water services that has been adapted from the life-cycle costs approach (LCCA) and looks at its applicability to refugee settings.

-- Tags: WASH Monitoring, WASH Monitoring, and WASH Monitoring.
-Languages: English, English, English, English, English, and English.
-Organisations: IRC (International Water and Sanitation Centre), IRC (International Water and Sanitation Centre), UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, and UNHCR.
-Categories: WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Research Documents, WASH Research Documents, and WASH Research Documents.
+Tags: WASH Monitoring, WASH Monitoring, and WASH Monitoring.
+Languages: English, English, English, English, English, English, and English.
+Organisations: IRC (International Water and Sanitation Centre), IRC (International Water and Sanitation Centre), IRC (International Water and Sanitation Centre), UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, and UNHCR.
+Categories: WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Research Documents, WASH Research Documents, and WASH Research Documents.